vincentclaes/testing-glue-pyspark-jobs/README.md

 # Testing Glue Pyspark jobs

-This repo contains example code on how you can test your glue pyspark jobs.
+This repo contains example code that shows how you can test your glue pyspark jobs.

 It accompanies this article on medium

-`testing_mocked_s3.py` -> is the script used in the article
+`testing_mocked_s3.py` -> is the script used in the article.

 `glue_job.py` -> is the glue pyspark job